 Step 5: Review Plan Flexibility and Additional Features

 Similar to how you'd choose data limits, your plan's contract length should be selected to follow your lifestyle.
-Whether you're consumed by wanderlust, a frequent traveler for work, or are just more of a homebody, identifying a contract length that best suits your lifestyle can save you from termination fees.
-Carefully read through carriers' plan information to determine if they have a length that best suits your needs.
+Read through carriers' plan information to determine if they have a length that best suits your needs.

 Satisfying your communication needs and your budget is possible with just a little bit of planning.
 Remember: coverage, budget, data usage, compatibility, and bonus features.
 With these steps, you'll be able to identify the features you need, compare carrier offerings, and communicate your preferences so that you get the best deal on your phone plan.